 Tip: Waldshut is home to many interesting sights, including the Liebfrauenkirche, the Schultheißsche Haus and the 17th Century Gottesackerkapelle.

-Black Forest in Germany is also recognised as a top skiing destination.
-If you are planning a winter ski holiday then check out the Black Forest Cross-Country Ski Tour.
+The Black Forest in Germany is also recognized as a top skiing destination.

 In Lenzkirch, the path divides into two trails.
 This itinerary describes the Western branch, which goes via Neustadt and Häusern.
 Alternatively, you can follow the eastern branch of the trail, which will lead you to Waldshut via Grafenhausen.